joaoSantos-bit/Rubik-cube-3x3x3/README.md

 <br>

 ## Roadmap
-<p> In order to run this project you must follow the steps bellow. </p>
+<p> In order to clone this project you must follow the steps bellow. </p>
 <br>

 ~~~Shell